 Our impromptu fire fighting continued like this for several minutes.
 As the smoke and extinguisher clouds drifted away, I noticed from over my right shoulder a dark-red Nissan hardbody pickup truck had pulled up behind our trucks.
 A haggard, old woodsman in tattered overalls that covered a faded green flannel shirt, climbed out of the truck and sauntered over to the edge of the embankment — maybe 40 feet from Devin and me.

 He watched us without saying a word.
 After a few moments, I paused, looked at him and said, “Howdy.”

 “Howdy,” he grumbled in return.
 “You know, I just started that fire … and I don’t care where it go!” his tone transitioned from grumble to shout mid-sentence.

 Devin and I paused.
 We stared at the woodsman.
-It was then I noticed that blood was pouring out of his nose and down his grey, scraggly beard.
+It was then I noticed that blood was pouring out of his nose and down his gray, scraggly beard.
 With that ominous proclamation ringing in my ears, the realization of just how far away we were from anyone else — aside from the bleeding and increasingly agitated woodsman — struck me.